-Does Explorer crash and restart every time when you open a folder window or when right-clicking a file or folder?
-This post tells you how to systematically troubleshoot Explorer crashes which sometimes seriously affect our workflow.
+Does Explorer crash and restart when you open a folder window or right-click a file or folder?
+This post tells you how to troubleshoot Explorer crashes which sometimes seriously affect our workflow.

-When the Explorer shell crashes, the taskbar vanishes and the desktop remains blank for a moment while the shell restarts itself.
+When the Explorer shell crashes, the taskbar vanishes, and the desktop remains blank for a moment while the shell restarts itself.
 In a clean installation of Windows, this problem doesn’t usually occur; but if it happens, a 3rd party module or driver is probably at fault on most occasions.
-Follow this basic troubleshooting checklist and you should be able to isolate the root cause.

 Explorer.exe Crash Troubleshooting Tips